skocz/pixel-art-maker/README.md

-Part of Udacity Front-End Web Developer Nanodegree.
+Part of the Google Developer Challenge.

-Build a single-page web app that allows users to draw pixel art on a customizable canvas
+Build a single-page web app that allows users to draw pixel art on a customizable canvas.